Lattice Gaussian Sampling by Markov Chain Monte Carlo: Bounded Distance Decoding and Trapdoor Sampling: Convergence Analysis

-In this section, the spectrum of the Markov chain induced by independent MHK algorithm is derived and analyzed.
-As a common way to evaluate the mixing time, \emph{spectral gap} $\gamma=1-|\tau_1|>0$ of the transition matrix is always preferred for convergence analysis in MCMC \cite{mixingtimemarkovchain}.
-Here, $\tau_1$ represents the second largest eigenvalue in magnitude of the transition matrix $\mathbf{P}$ in the case of finite state space and becomes the spectral radius of $\mathbf{P}$ for a general state space Markov chain \cite{RapidlyMixingRandall}.
+In this section, the spectrum of the Markov chain induced by independent MHK sampling is analyzed, followed by the extensions to Peikert's algorithm and rejection sampling.
+As a common way to evaluate the mixing time, the \emph{spectral gap} $\gamma=1-|\tau_1|>0$ of the transition matrix is preferred for convergence analysis in MCMC \cite{mixingtimemarkovchain}.
+Here, $\tau_1$ represents the second largest eigenvalue in magnitude of the transition matrix $\mathbf{P}$ \cite{RapidlyMixingRandall}.

-The proof of the following theorem was firstly given in \cite{ZhengIMHKISIT} using the \emph{coupling technique}.
-Here, we reformulate it in terms of \emph{spectral gap} and provide a more straightforward proof by following \cite{LiuJunMH}.